 In the story the master cuts the abusive servants to pieces.
 This describes what Jesus did to the Pharisees with his tongue on several occasions (eg: Matt 23).
 He tore strips off them with his harsh words because they kept people from God.
 The religious leaders saw themselves as “God’s men” but Jesus said, “You are the devil’s men” (John 8:44).

 In the story the master assigns the abusive servants a place with the unbelievers (or hypocrites – see Matt.
 12:49), much like Jesus did with the Pharisees when he called them “sons of hell” (Mt 23:15).
-This in itself is an act of mercy, because only a hard truth can crack a hard heart.
+He gave them a wake-up call which was an act of mercy.
+Only a hard truth can crack a hard heart.

 What are the heavy beatings?